-In 2018, the Victorian Government will be trialling a medically supervised injecting room at North Richmond Community Health.
+The Department of Health is coordinating a trial of a medically supervised injecting room at North Richmond Community Health.

-The MSIR will operate under strict oversight including:
+The MSIR operates under strict oversight including:

 - legislation to ensure the room can only operate at the North Richmond Community Health site for the duration of the trial

 - allowing only people aged over 18 years to use the injecting room